Y2K Date Routines

 There is also an installation verification program provided, Y2KIVP, along with a set of test data to verify that the expected results are obtained from the execution of the program.

-To install all fourteen source programs and the test data file, and compile the programs, execute the bash script: Y2K.setup [md5: a8d41a3771a18ba91b96ca7bf7250e39].
+To install all fifteen source programs and the test data file, and compile the programs, execute the bash script: Y2K.setup [md5: f8ee497a5275b6695194fb88635834cf].
 Right click on the link and save the script in the location where you want the source programs to reside, then execute it.
-It will create files containing the fourteen source programs, plus the one data file, then execute the GnuCOBOL compiler to compile the fourteen programs.
+It will create files containing the fifteen source programs, plus the one data file, then execute the GnuCOBOL compiler to compile the fifteen programs.
 The GnuCOBOL compiler must be installed prior to executing the bash script.

 To verify the programs are functioning correctly, the setup script will execute the program Y2KIVP, which will read the data file Y2KIVP.dat and produce a report into the file Y2KIVP.rpt.
 The report will include expected and actual results for a variety of test dates: